material-motion/tools/essentials.md

 GitBook does not have pull requests.
 By default, changes are made to the `master` branch for the book.

+We will periodically publish "releases" of our books.
+This means that the `master` branch is able to be in a perpetual state of drafting.

+If you intend to make minor edits, feel free to do so on the master branch.

 ## Getting started